javeharron/magnetarAlpha/README.md

 ## Description
 This system is designed to utilize commercially available LiDAR modules for distance-based energy correction.
 As a projectile from a coil gun flies through the air energy is lost through drag.
 The goal of this project was to create a model to correct for this loss so projectiles impact with consistent energy.

 This system utilizes a simple revolving design to house multiple projectiles for subsequent firing.
-These projectiles are standard-length Nerf darts combined with a ferromagnetic insert (M4x12mm Bolt).
+These projectiles are standard-length Nerf darts combined with a ferromagnetic insert (M4x12mm Bolt with bolt head against inner tip of dart).
+The coil used is 215 turns of 18 AWG enameled copper magnet wire.
+This is wrapped along a 45mm 3D-printed PLA shaft.
 To calculate the corrected velocity necessary to overcome drag energy losses an iterative equation is used.
 Essentially, out to a set amount of resolution drag losses are added to the projectile's target impact velocity.
 The target velocity is found using the kinetic energy formula or:

 # $`E_k = \frac{1}{2}mv^2`$